-The "sequence" field is a 16-bit value that is set by the message originator as a monotonically increasing number incremented with each NORM message transmitted to a given destination address.
-A "sequence" field number space SHOULD be maintained for messages sent to the NormSession group address.
-This value can be monitored by receiving nodes to detect packet losses in the transmission from a sender and used in estimating raw packet loss for congestion control purposes.
+The "sequence" field is a 16-bit value that is set by the message originator as a monotonically increasing number incremented with each NORM message transmitted.
+Note that two independent "sequence" spaces MUST be maintained.
+One sequence space SHALL be kept for NORM sender messages (NORM INFO, NORM DATA, and NORM CMD) generated, and a separate, independent "sequence" space SHALL be kept for NORM receiver messages (NORM_NACK and NORM_NACK).
+The sender message "sequence" value can be monitored by receiving nodes to detect packet losses in the transmissions from a sender and used to estimate raw packet loss for congestion control purposes.
 Note that this value is NOT used in the NORM protocol to detect missing reliable data content and does NOT identify the application data or FEC payload that may be attached.
-With message authentication, the "sequence" field may also be leveraged for protection from message "replay" attacks, particularly of NORM_NACK or other feedback messages.
-In this case, the receiver node should maintain a monotonically increasing "sequence" field space for each destination to which it transmits (this may be multiple destinations when unicast feedback is used).
-The size of this field is intended to be sufficient to allow detection of a reasonable range of packet loss within the delay-bandwidth product of expected network connections.
+The "sequence" field may also be leveraged for protection from message "replay" attacks, particularly of NORM_NACK or other feedback messages.
+For this reason, NORM receiver messages are also sequence numbered.
+An independent sequence space MUST be used for receiver messages because when receivers generate unicast NORM_NACK or NORM_ACK messages, those messages will not be visible to the group at large that may be performing loss estimation.
+Also, NORM congestion control is applied only to sender messages.
+The size of the "sequence" field is intended to be sufficient to allow detection of a reasonable range of packet loss within the delay-bandwidth product of expected network connections.

 The "source_id" field is a 32-bit value identifying the node that sent the message.
 A participant's NORM node identifier (NormNodeld) can be set according to application needs but unique identifiers must be assigned within a single NormSession.
 In some cases, use of the host IP address or a hash of it can suffice, but alternative methodologies for assignment and potential collision resolution of node identifiers within a multicast session need to be considered.
-For example, the "source identifier" mechanism defined in the Real-Time Protocol (RTP) specification [20] may be applicable to use for NORM node identifiers.
+For example, the "source identifier" mechanism defined in the Real-Time Protocol (RTP) specification [22] may be applicable to use for NORM node identifiers.
 At this point in time, the protocol makes no assumptions about how these unique identifiers are actually assigned.